-Through our more than 15 years in business, we’ve seen the pendulum swing widely back and forth between candidate’s markets and employer’s markets several times over.
-Companies come and go as industries change, technology evolves and consumer priorities shift.
-And yet through it all, there have been a handful of mainstay companies that consistently attract and retain the best talent, earning recognition for being some of the best places to work in the world.
-Trader Joe’s, Southwest Airlines, Google, and Marriott come to mind as a few examples.
+Through our more than 17 years in business, we’ve seen the pendulum swing widely back and forth between candidate and employer markets several times over.
+Companies come and go as industries change, technology evolves, and consumer priorities shift.
+And yet, through it all, a handful of mainstay companies consistently attract and retain the best talent, earning recognition for being some of the best places to work in the world—they are called employers of choice.
+Trader Joe’s, Southwest Airlines, Google, and Marriott are a few examples.

-Here, we’re taking a closer look at this unicorn-like category of organizations: what is an employer of choice, how does being one benefit you and how can you become one so you can enjoy unmatched access to the best talent available?
+Here, we’re taking a closer look at this unicorn-like category of organizations: what is an employer of choice, how does being one benefit you, and how can you become one to enjoy unmatched access to the best talent available?

-In the simplest terms, an employer of choice is a company that candidates, by and large, want to work for.
-Some of the defining characteristics of employers of choice are strong leadership, competitive pay, engaged workers, meaningful work, and an attractive company culture.
+Simply put, an employer of choice is a company that candidates, by and large, want to work for.
+Some of the defining characteristics of employers of choice are strong leadership, competitive pay, engaged workers, meaningful work, and attractive company culture.

 There is no one-size-fits-all strategy for becoming an employer of choice.
 One company’s approach may look very different from another’s, and yet they can both meet the criteria for the distinction.
 The overarching theme of becoming an employer of choice is being the best employer you can be for the types of employees you want to attract and retain.

 Being an employer of choice comes with many benefits, most of which pertain to hiring and retention.
-Here are some of the biggest arguments for striving to become an employer of choice.
+Here are some of the biggest arguments for becoming an employer of choice.

 Workers at employer-of-choice organizations are engaged in their jobs and feel invested in the company’s success, which breeds loyalty.
 That sense of loyalty and connection to their employer means they’re less likely to jump ship than someone who’s disengaged with their work.